Montague Druitt: Cricket

 In Dorset, Druitt played for the Kingston Park Cricket Club and the Dorset County Cricket Club.
 He was particularly noted for his skill as a bowler.
 In 1882 and 1883 he toured the West Country with a gentleman's touring team called the Incogniti.
 One of Druitt's fellow local players was Francis Lacey, the first man knighted for services to cricket.
 Druitt played for another wandering team, the Butterflies, on 14 June 1883, when they drew against his alma mater Winchester College.
 The team included first-class cricketers A. J. Webbe, J. G. Crowdy, John Frederick, and Charles Seymour.

 While working at Blackheath, Druitt joined the local cricket club, Blackheath Morden, and became the club's treasurer.
 It was a well-connected club: the president was politician Sir Charles Mills and one of its players was Stanley Christopherson, who later became president of the Marylebone Cricket Club.
 After the merger of the club with other local sports associations to form the Blackheath Cricket, Football and Lawn Tennis Company, Druitt took on the additional roles of company secretary and director.

 The inaugural game of the new club was played against George Gibbons Hearne's Eleven, which included many members of the famous cricketing Hearne family.
 Hearne's team won by 21 runs.
 On 5 June 1886, in a match between Blackheath and a gentleman's touring team called the Band of Brothers, led by Lord Harris, Druitt bowled Harris for 14 and took three other wickets.
 Blackheath won by 178 runs.
 Two weeks later, he dismissed England batsman John Shuter, who was playing for Bexley Cricket Club, for a duck, and Blackheath won the game by 114 runs.
-The following year, Shuter returned to Blackheath with a Surrey County side that included Walter Read, William Lockwood, and Bobby Abel, whom Druitt bowled out for 56.
+The following year, Shuter returned to Blackheath with Surrey County, a team that included Walter Read, William Lockwood, and Bobby Abel, whom Druitt bowled out for 56.
 Surrey won by 147 runs.